kubernetes/community/contributors/design-proposals/apiserver-watch.md

 "rolling history window" that will support clients having some amount of latency between their list and watch calls.
-Thus it will have a limited capacity and whenever a new change comes from etcd when a cache is full, the oldest change will be remove to make place for the new one.
+Thus it will have a limited capacity and whenever a new change comes from etcd when a cache is full, the oldest change will be removed to make place for the new one.

 When a client sends a watch request to apiserver, instead of redirecting it to etcd, it will cause: